Skip to content

 Supported Service types

 Ingress backend definitions are services, which have different service types.
+ClusterIP should be the default for all backend applications that expose via ingress.

 Service type supported workaround